reddvid/my-hugo-site/content/posts/2021/03/zipcodeph-ios/index.md

 I spent a few times making the search (filtering) logic work the way I wanted that I almost gave up with SwiftUI programming 😅

 ## Menu and Area List Page
 After understanding the filtering code while developing the Search Page, it is time to code the Menu and Area pages.
-The UI looks a lot like the Android counterpart but the built in Title style for iOS makes the UI better by collapsing the title to inline when scrolled.
+The UI looks a lot like the Android counterpart but the built-in Title style for iOS makes the UI better by collapsing the title to inline when scrolled.
 This is how it looks like on version 1.0.4

 <figure class="image">
 <img src="/images/03-21/zipcodeph-ios/area.png" style="display:inline;margin-left:auto;margin-right:auto;width:40%;">